kubeshop/botkube-docs/versioned_docs/version-0.17/architecture/index.md

 Botkube is split into two main parts:

 - Botkube Core: Botkube binary that serves as a bridge between communication platforms (e.g. Slack, Discord) and Botkube plugins (sources and executors).
-- [Botkube plugins](../plugin): The executable binaries that communicate with Botkube Core over an RPC interface.
+- [Botkube plugins](../plugin/index.md): The executable binaries that communicate with Botkube Core over an RPC interface.
 Botkube supports two types of plugins, respectively called Source plugins and Executor plugins.

 ## Components

 The following diagram visualizes all main components in the system.

 ![Architecture](assets/arch-light.svg#gh-light-mode-only)![Architecture](assets/arch-dark.svg#gh-dark-mode-only)

+### Plugin repository

+A plugin repository is a place where plugin binaries and index file are stored.
+This repository must be publicly available and supports downloading assets via HTTP(s).
+Any static file server can be used, for instance: GitHub Pages, `s3`, `gcs`, etc.

 ### Plugin manager